How to choose between RabbitMQ and Redis for async tasks

 Failure Recovery & Dead Letter Handling

 Analyze consumer crash handling, poison message isolation, and automated retry workflows.
-Redis requires manual dead letter queue implementation via XCLAIM or custom retry topics.
+Redis requires manual dead-letter queue implementation — failed messages stay in the pending list until reclaimed via XAUTOCLAIM or a custom retry loop.
 RabbitMQ provides native DLX/DLQ routing with configurable TTL and retry headers.
 Broker partition or network split events directly impact recovery time objectives.
-Long-running async jobs require explicit state reconciliation strategies.

 Diagnostic & Remediation